-- Using a soft cloth or a paper towel, spray and wipe down the outside surfaces of the grill with Traeger grill cleaner until all surfaces are clean.
+- Using a soft cloth or a paper towel, spray and wipe down the outside surfaces of the grill with the cleaner until all surfaces are clean.
 There is no need to rinse.

-Stainless steel grates can be scrubbed down using a wire brush if needed and washed in a detergent; however, don’t use these on the porcelain or cast-iron grates.
+Stainless steel grates can be scrubbed down using a wire brush and washed in a detergent; however, don't use these on the porcelain or cast-iron grill grates.

-- Once the grate is removed, the drip tray is exposed.
+- Once the grate is removed, the drip pan is exposed.
 Remove the drip tray carefully so that you do not damage the thermostat probe located against the left side of the grill.
-Remove the old foil covering the drip tray and discard.
-Replace the foil with one sheet of heavy-duty foil.
+Remove the old aluminum foil covering the drip tray and discard.
+Replace the aluminum foil with one sheet of heavy-duty aluminum foil.

 - Now clean the horizontal rails that the grate rests on.
 Using a metal scraper, carefully work around the grill rails, removing fats or food residues.
 Once done, use the nylon brush and cloth to finish cleaning the rails.

 - Remove the firepot grill cover by lifting it out.
 The firepot, which contains ash, will now be exposed.